The first question you need to ask yourself is …

 The process of sales, because it’s predictable (it is!), needs to also be logical and sequential to a human brain.
 The common example you’ll always see is this: a lot of companies get one level of permission from someone, say an email address.
 Instantly they go into a hard sell and start bombarding the prospect.
 Do you ask a woman to marry you on the first date?
 Of course not.
 (Well, hopefully.)
 But many organizations set up their funnel in an illogical, non-sequential way that doesn’t mirror actual human relationship development.
 That dooms the funnel.

 Core question here: Describe your offer funnel and how it’s mirroring the same form and function of a normal, healthy relationship.

 This has been twisted in recent years with everyone under the sun claiming to be “data-driven” and “science-first,” which admittedly usually means “We use Excel to make decisions periodically.”
 In a sales context, what “scientific” actually means is learnable and repeatable.
 Oftentimes, something works once and people consider that “a business model” or “a funnel.”
 (Tons of business ideas spin out of bigger companies or services firms, but usually they are just that — ideas that worked once and won’t work for long on the open market.)
 What about your business model and sales funnel is both learnable and repeatable?

 How we help

-We have three tiers of sales + lead generation DACH packages to help you go-to-market in Germany, Austria, Switzerland and more successfully.
+We have three packages for sales + lead generation DACH services to help you go-to-market in Germany, Austria, Switzerland and more successfully.
 If you don’t want recurring packages, we also offer product/market fit workshops and we can develop and build your own repeatable sales machine in 90 days (described at same link), all designed to get you ramped up in a new market quickly.
 You can contact us about anything sales-related you’re stressing out over — we’ll help.